Kaligraphy247/python-wws-venv/README.md

 ## Issue

 - When you run `wws` from a venv:
-  - Mac: Memrory usage increases over time, CPU usage is high but not maxed out.
+  - Mac: Memory usage increases over time, CPU usage is high but not maxed out.
-  - Linux (Not extensively tested): CPU usage is maxed out, memory increases over time but the pattern is unpredicatable.
+  - Linux (Not extensively tested): CPU usage is maxed out, memory increases over time but the pattern is unpredictable.
+- The venv does't need to be activated.
+It's the same either you activate it or not.

 ## Screenshots